Do you know the most common accounts payable journal entries mistakes business owners make and how you can avoid it?

 Cash

 Review your financial records regularly in case you neglected to make a journal entry after paying a bill.
-You will want to make an entry immediately to avoid forgetting again, which prevents you from paying the bill more than once or overdrawing your checking account.
+You will want to make an entry immediately to avoid forgetting again, which prevents you from paying the bill more than once or overdrawing your online business bank account.

 I frequently notice that Santa Rosa business owners without a bookkeeping background often record their accounts payable in the ledger, but neglect to carry those transactions to their balance sheet.
 Recording liabilities in the balance sheet is extremely important to keep track of your overall debts.
 The ledger entries are only the first step in the process, so make sure to review your ledgers to update your balance sheet on a regular basis.